Skip to main content

 Packaging, traceability, and compliance

-BDOB-L is packaged to support controlled handling: 30 pieces per sealed inner PE bag; one inner bag per sealed outer PE bag; five outer bags per lined carton (150 pieces).
-Shelf life is published as five (5) years from date of manufacture.
-If your program uses expiry-based garment control, build the shelf-life rule into receiving and stocking.
+BDOB-L is packaged as 30 pieces per sealed inner PE bag; one inner per sealed outer PE bag; five outer bags per lined carton (150 pieces).
+Shelf life is five (5) years from date of manufacture.

-Compliance documentation is available via the linked Declaration of Conformity (EU PPE Regulation context) and Instructions for Use (general Type 5/6 garment guidance).
-Treat these documents as inputs to your facility’s qualification package—along with your internal gowning SOP, training, and monitoring program.
+Compliance documentation is available via the linked Declaration of Conformity and IFU.
+Treat these as inputs to your facility's qualification package along with your gowning SOP, training, and monitoring program.

 Gowning (donning) education — ISO first, then EU Annex 1